 The timeline above reflects what you might commonly go through when hiring a single applicant.
 For a job search where you seek to hire multiple people, the process typically takes longer, because you need to spend more time collecting and reviewing applications, as well as conducting interviews.

 Instead of taking an ad hoc approach to your hiring operation, streamline it by adhering to the principles of the hiring funnel.
-Although it may not make sense to follow every stage of the funnel for every hiring process, using the funnel as the foundation for structuring and timing your hiring operations will help keep you organized and ensure that you are able to attract the right applicants and sign them as hires within the timeline your team requires.
+Although it may not make sense to follow every stage of the funnel for every hiring process, using the funnel as the foundation for structuring and timing your MSP hiring process will help keep you organized and ensure that you are able to attract the right applicants and sign them as hires within the timeline your team requires.